dev-power-up/launcher/docs/README.md

-# QuickCenter Launcher
+# Dev Power-Up!
+Launcher
 > Launch your Guidewire Software applications and tasks fast!

 ## What is it? {docsify-ignore}
-QuickCenter Launcher is a collection of launch tools for Guidewire Software InsuranceSuite applications and tasks that will save time throughout a developer's daily workflow.
+Dev Power-Up!
+Launcher is a collection of launch tools for Guidewire Software InsuranceSuite applications and tasks that will save time throughout a developer's daily workflow.

 ## Features {docsify-ignore}
 - Compatible with InsuranceSuite products version 8, 9, and 10